Setting Up the HealthyPi v4 Complete Kit

 The SmartiPi Touch Display that comes included with the HealthyPi v4 Complete kit is already partly assembled.
 Now it’s time for you to take up the task by assembling the display enclosure and the display stand for the provided SmartiPi Touch Case.
 Check out the below video for instructions on how to assemble the kit.

 This section is for those who want to do a manual installation with HealthyPi v4, those who want to modify with the code and generally play with the hardware.

 For the simple way to setup HealthyPi v4 on Raspberry Pi, The following are the steps involved to get Raspberry Pi ready for a wireless remote patient monitor.
 The following video shows you how to connect the HealthyPi v4 as “HAT” to a Raspberry Pi.

 Step 1 : Install and Update the OS

--> Install the Raspbian Buster with desktop and recommended software OS in Raspberry Pi.The image file can be downloaded from the Raspberry Pi’s official website.
+Install Raspbian Buster with desktop and recommended software from the Raspberry Pi site.The image file can be downloaded from the Raspberry Pi’s official website.

--> Open up the terminal window (Menu -> Accessories -> Terminal) on Raspbian running on your Raspberry Pi:
+Open up a new terminal window (Menu -> Accessories -> Terminal) on Raspbian running on your Raspberry Pi:

 In the terminal window, type the following commands.